sardines in saor

 Sardines in Saor

 Because the dish is made well in advance and served cold, it's perfect for Shabbat, or for anytime you're making a multi-course dinner.
+It also makes a very nice light lunch, served with some crusty bread and a green salad.

 Ingredients: